bhuvaneshsel/FacultyOfficeHoursManager/dev-00-0.2/ReadMe.txt

 # Version: 0.2

 # who did what:
-1. Eman Naseerkhan - Home page
+1. Eman Naseerkhan - Worked on displaying data
-2. Yogi Chipalkatti - Home page
+2. Yogi Chipalkatti -
-3. Bhuvanesh Selvaraj - Define Semester Office Hours page
+3. Bhuvanesh Selvaraj - Storing data
-3. Nhat Nguyen - Define Semester Office Hours page
+3. Nhat Nguyen -

 # Any other instruction that users need to know: